Moktar Ould Daddah: Background

-President of Mauritania (1960-1978)
+President of Mauritania (1960–1978)

-As President, Daddah pursued policies that differed markedly from those he had professed prior to independence.
-In September 1961, he formed a "government of national unity" with the main opposition party, and in December, he arranged for the four largest parties to merge as the Mauritanian People's Party (PPM), which became the sole legal party.
+As President, Moktar pursued policies that differed markedly from those he had professed prior to independence.
+In September 1961, he formed a "Government of National Unity" with the main opposition party, and in December, he arranged for the four largest parties to merge as the Mauritanian People's Party (PPM), which became the sole legal party.
 He formalized the one-party state in 1964 with a new Constitution, which set up an authoritarian presidential regime.
-Daddah justified this decision on the grounds that he considered Mauritania unready for western-style multi-party democracy.
-Under this one-party constitution, Daddah was reelected in uncontested elections in 1966, 1971 and 1976.
+Moktar justified this decision on the grounds that he considered Mauritania unready for western-style multi-party democracy.

+Under this one-party constitution, Moktar was reelected in uncontested elections in 1966, 1971 and 1976.

-In 1971, Daddah served as President of the Organization of African Unity (OAU).
+In 1971, Moktar served as President of the Organization of African Unity (OAU).
 At home, however, his policies were criticized.
 The economy remained strongly dependent on Chinese and French foreign aid.
 Moreover, drought in the Sahel, principally in the period between 1969 and 1974, and a decline in export revenues due to fall in international prices of iron, had lowered living standards considerably.
 In 1975, he presented a charter which called for Mauritania to become an "Islamic, nationalist, centralist, and socialist democracy."
 This charter was initially popular, and the opposition, in general, welcomed it.

-On the 18th of July 1974, president Moktar Ould Daddah, who was on a state visit to Nigeria, paid a visit to Sultan Abubakar, a fellow Islamic scholar, and friend in the company of General Yakubu Gowon.